An Open Tele-Impedance Framework to Generate Data for Contact-Rich Tasks in Robotic Manipulation: Introduction

 An interesting alternative to reward shaping is the integration of task demonstrations into RL algorithms (Fig. \ref{fig:first_figure}).
 The additional knowledge encoded into the demonstrations is used to bootstrap learning, and speed it up.
 A class of these approaches leverages task-agnostic demonstrations to learn a new task.
-In this case, demonstrations are used as generic prior experience to learn aspects of the environment and of the tasks that turn out to be useful for the new task.
-We deem that these methods are among the most promising ones since they can make use of large datasets, which have resulted in remarkable results in other machine learning fields such as computer vision and natural language processing.
+In this case, demonstrations are used as generic prior experience to learn aspects of environment and task.
+We deem that these methods are among the most promising ones since they can make use of large datasets, which have resulted in remarkable results in other machine learning fields.
 Moreover, these methods resemble how humans learn new tasks.
 Prior experience allows them to narrow down the search space and as a consequence, they are able to master a new task after a few trials.
 In this paper, we refer to these approaches as task-agnostic demonstration-based RL.

 It is well-known that humans regulate the impedance of their arms according to the requirement while performing contact-rich tasks~\cite{ajoudani2012tele}.
-In~\cite{martin2019variable}, it is shown that formulating the action space as Cartesian impedance and end-effector pose improves the sample efficiency of model-free RL algorithms with respect to common formulations when the agent learns a new task from scratch.
-The agent learns more effectively in such tasks when it has the possibility of planning the desired impedance.
+In~\cite{martin2019variable}, it is shown that formulating the action space as Cartesian impedance and end-effector pose improves the sample efficiency of model-free RL algorithms with respect to common formulations.
 Although that, none of the task-agnostic demonstration-based RL approaches discussed in Section \ref{subsec:RL_approaches} uses this action space formulation.
-This might be due to the lack of a suitable data collection system, which would enable the demonstrator to provide impedance trajectories to the learner.
+This might be due to the lack of a suitable data collection system.

-In this paper, we design a system to ease and enable the collection of large datasets of motion and impedance demonstrations for contact-rich manipulation with Cartesian impedance-controlled robots.
+In this paper, we design a system to ease and enable the collection of motion and impedance expert trajectories for contact-rich manipulation with Cartesian impedance-controlled robots.
 More specifically, we target tasks that require impedance adaptation to be successfully fulfilled.
-We gather insights from related works on data collection systems and task-agnostic demonstration-based RL approaches to understand which requirements for such a system should generally be.
+We gather insights from related works on data collection systems and task-agnostic demonstration-based RL approaches to understand which the requirements for such a system should be.
 Finally, we design and test the devised framework.